 Or you could just let WooRank handle that all for you.

 Our Premium members have access to our fully customizable PDF report templates.
-All you’ll need to do is check the boxes for the visitor, SEO and keyword data you want to include in your report and then download.
+All you’ll need to do is toggle on the content you want to include in your report and then download it.